StephanMMM/Shop_API/README.md

     sudo docker compose up --build -d

+Stop the application by:

+    sudo docker compose down

 Once the API container is running, you can access the interactive documentation at http://127.0.0.1/docs.

-To run the test container using Docker Compose:
+To run the test container using Docker Compose (stop the application before running tests):

     sudo docker compose -f docker-compose.test.yml up --build -d